morarupasukaru/devdocs/backend/Java.md

     * favor enum to boolean parameters
   * use overloading judiciously (item 52)
     * you can always give methods different names instead of overloading them to avoid confusion
-  * return empty collections or arrays not nulls (item 54)
+  * return empty collections or arrays, not nulls (item 54)
   * return optionals judiciously (item 55)
     * never return null from an Optional
     * collections, maps, streams, arrays and optionals should not be wrapped in optionals